 The main tasks of the B vitamin biotin are to regulate the sugar balance and the energy metabolism of the brain.
-In addition, biotin fulfills functions in gene regulation.
+In addition, vitamin B7 fulfills functions in gene regulation.
 As a result, biotin helps determine when a gene is read and consequently the corresponding protein is formed.

 A deficiency in the B vitamin B7 is rarely caused by an improper diet.
 A deficiency is more likely to be attributed to certain previous illnesses - for example of the kidneys or the intestines.
 Even with type 2 diabetics, the concentration of the B vitamin B7 in the blood is often noticeably low.

 However, there are still too few studies that could unequivocally demonstrate the improvement of diabetes through administration of biotin.
-However, research has already provided initial indications of this.5
+However, research is already providing initial indications.5

 The effects of the two B vitamins B9 and vitamin B12 are closely related.
 Both B vitamins have important functions in DNA synthesis, blood formation, cell division and in the nervous system.

 Like the other B vitamins, folic acid can be found in many plant and animal foods.
 Vitamin B12, however, is an exception.
 Neither animals nor plants can produce vitamin B12 themselves.
 However, vitamin B12 is essential for your body.
-It belongs to the Antioxidantsthat help prevent inflammation and detoxification can contribute.
+It belongs to the Antioxidantsthat help prevent inflammation as well as detoxification can contribute.

 Microorganisms produce the natural antioxidant in their host's digestive tract or on the surfaces of some plants.
 There are also bacteria in your intestines that produce the B vitamin B12.
-However, not enough of it gets into the blood to supply you with sufficient vitamin B12.
+However, not enough of it gets into the blood to supply you with enough vitamin B12.
 Therefore, we have to get the B vitamin B12 through food.
-However, only animal foods are suitable for this purpose, as plants contain only traces of B vitamin B12.
+However, only animal foods are suitable for this purpose, as plants only contain traces of B vitamin B12.
 If you are following a plant-based diet, you should therefore definitely supplement with vitamin B12.

 A deficiency in vitamin B9 can lead to DNA damage and other genetic malfunctions.
-This can disrupt the development of nerve cells, and serious neuronal diseases can also develop.
+This can disrupt the development of nerve cells.
+Serious neuronal diseases can also develop.
 Anemia can also be the result of a lack of vitamin B9.